metadatacenter-attic/cedar-dev-root/README.md

 2. <b>reset-ca</b> is a more targetted version that will only delete named objects that are known to be used by the ca.  It is still destructive but it is much safer then <b>reset-docker</b>.
+   Reset-ca is designed to keep the same certificate authority key and certificate so that, for example, you do not have to repeat the installing the certificate into firefox step.

 ## Initializing the CA